nishantsharma1115/Raksha/README.md

 # **Raksha**

-**Raksha** is app in which users can see the address of the place or people he/she add so that in case of emergency he/she can contact the place or people or stay there.
+**Raksha** is app in which users can see the location of the place or people he/she add so that in case of emergency he/she can reach the nearest place or people and stay there.
 This app demonstrates use of *Modern Android development* tools.

 [![Raksha](https://img.shields.io/badge/Raksha✅-APK-red.svg?style=for-the-badge&logo=android)](https://github.com/nishantsharma1115/Raksha/blob/master/testApk/raksha.apk)